STORE Capital (NYSE:STOR) Updates FY 2021 Earnings Guidance

+STORE Capital (NYSE:STOR) last released its earnings results on Thursday, November 4th.
+The real estate investment trust reported $0.28 EPS for the quarter, missing the consensus estimate of $0.49 by ($0.21).
+STORE Capital had a return on equity of 4.71% and a net margin of 33.24%.
+The business had revenue of $199.13 million for the quarter, compared to analyst estimates of $199.33 million.
+During the same period in the prior year, the business earned $0.46 EPS.
+The company’s revenue for the quarter was up 13.6% on a year-over-year basis.
+Sell-side analysts forecast that STORE Capital will post 1.88 earnings per share for the current year.

-Several research firms recently weighed in on STOR.
-BMO Capital Markets began coverage on shares of STORE Capital in a research note on Thursday, August 5th.
-They set a hold rating and a $33.00 price objective on the stock.
-Mizuho increased their price objective on shares of STORE Capital from $36.00 to $37.00 and gave the stock a neutral rating in a research note on Tuesday, August 24th.
-Raymond James lowered shares of STORE Capital from an outperform rating to a market perform rating in a research note on Wednesday, August 18th.
-Finally, Zacks Investment Research upgraded shares of STORE Capital from a hold rating to a buy rating and set a $38.00 target price for the company in a research report on Wednesday.
-Six investment analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-According to data from MarketBeat.com, the company has a consensus rating of Hold and an average price target of $35.90.
+Several equities research analysts recently commented on the company.
+BMO Capital Markets started coverage on STORE Capital in a research note on Thursday, August 5th.
+They set a hold rating and a $33.00 target price for the company.
+Raymond James lowered STORE Capital from an outperform rating to a market perform rating in a report on Wednesday, August 18th.
+Zacks Investment Research upgraded STORE Capital from a hold rating to a buy rating and set a $38.00 price target on the stock in a report on Thursday.
+Finally, Mizuho increased their price target on STORE Capital from $36.00 to $37.00 and gave the stock a neutral rating in a report on Tuesday, August 24th.
+Six analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $35.90.

 STORE Capital Company Profile